\documentclass[final, 9pt, onecolumn]{saucis}

 \textbf{Author's Contributions:}

 The article is a single author.
-In this section, for single-author articles, the author's declaration that he / she prepared the article alone, and in multi-author articles, the information about the contribution rates of all authors separately will be included.\vspace{0.2cm}
+In single-author articles, the author's declaration that he/she prepared the article alone will be included; in multi-author articles, the contribution rates of all authors will be provided separately.\vspace{0.2cm}

 \textbf{Acknowledgments:}